 - Contrast pairing: pick a wine which aromas will pair with your food, sweet and salty, tannic and spicy (as in spices), sweet and spicy (as in hot)

-Overall, the wine regions of France are undoubtedly some of the best and most famous in the world.
+Overall, the wine regions of France are undoubtedly some of the best in Europe and most famous in the world.
 We highly recommend you visit them when you come to France and our wine experts would be delighted to tell you (and taste with you) all about these French wines, on our 5 Star rated food and wine tours.
 See you soon!